- Getting there and getting around

 To protect the natural values of this park, camping is not permitted.
 Larger parks to the north, such as Cooloola Recreation Area, Great Sandy National Park and Burrum Coast National Park, are ideal for people seeking a coastal camping holiday.

-There is a wide range of holiday accommodation, including camping and caravan parks, in and around Noosa, Peregian and Coolum.
+There is a wide range of holiday accommodation, including camping and caravan parks, in and around Noosa Heads, Peregian Beach and Coolum Beach.
 For more information see the tourism information links.

 Koalas are often seen in trees near the day-use area and along the walking tracks.
 Photo: Ross Naumann.